rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

    data with a hierarchical structure (binary trees), such as the parse trees of a group of sentences.

-   "Backpropagation" is an algorithm for weight updates used in both feed-forward and (unrolled) recurrent networks.

    * For image (object) recognition is DBN (Deep Belief Network) or Convolutional Net.